biology816/Rainfall-data/README.md

 https://www.metoffice.gov.uk/pub/data/weather/uk/climate/stationdata/oxforddata.txt

-The input data is in data and the results are in output.
+The input data is in data and the results are in output...